 We work continually to reduce transport costs for our customers by offering more shipping options.
-Examples of our innovative approach include: high active matter (HAM) liquids and pastes, even more concentrated surfactant powders, and effective means to dilute these concentrates down to the required concentration in the final ASP solution.
+Examples of our innovative approach include: high active matter (HAM) liquids and pastes and effective means to dilute these concentrates down to the required concentration in the final ASP solution.

 Health, Safety, Security & Environment (HSSE)

 Shell chemicals companies are committed to complying with all regulations during manufacture, transport, storage and use of our ENORDET surfactant products.
 HSSE specialists are available to support our customers in meeting their HSSE requirements.

 - Application of Internal Olefin Sulfonates and Other Surfactants to EOR - Part 1: Industrial Production, Structure Performance Relationships, Handleability